stoically/temporary-containers/README.md

 ## Known Bugs
 This Add-on is in rapid development.
 Expect Bugs.
 Currently in the Bugfix queue are:
 * Disable/Enable sometimes breaks the Add-on because of local storage problems.
-Remove/Add as workaround to get it working again.
+Remove/Add and/or Restart FF as workaround to get it working again.

 ## Privacy